Back to text menu | Back to clickable plan | Back to topic (bakeries)

 The building housed a bakery at the time of the application of the figurative wall-paintings.
 The paintings emphasize the grain supply, but the reference to grain is only half the story of the new paintings.
 The bakers showed devotion towards the Emperor, and the grain was fiscal grain.
 The hypothesis may be forwarded that a direct relation existed between the bakery and the Emperor, and that the bakery was related to the fiscal component of the grain supply.
 The bakery was then owned by a member of the corpus pistorum or by the corpus itself, and an exemption from munera was earned by baking bread from fiscal grain, for the vigiles, for Imperial slaves, or perhaps even for the beneficiaries of Ostian distributions of free grain (frumentationes) (for this hypothesis see the introduction of the topic about the bakeries).

-It may be noted that Silvanus was popular especially amongst slaves and freed slaves, and that many slaves must have been working in the bakery.
+It may be noted that Silvanus was popular especially amongst slaves and freed slaves, and that slaves may have been working in the bakery.
 Silvanus perhaps replaced Vesta, the protective deity of the bakers.
 The importance of the Emperor in the shrine opens up the possibility that Silvanus was regarded as Silvanus Augustus, a frequent association.
 There may have been a special relation in Ostia between Silvanus and Commodus.
 Silvanus was a god of the woods, and extensive woods were situated to the south of Ostia.
 An Imperial estate was located here, visited by Commodus at the end of his reign during a plague.
 Another depiction of Silvanus from Ostia that has been dated to the reign of Commodus is a mosaic niche, found near the mithraeum of the Palazzo Imperiale.
 We know that Commodus had been initiated in the mysteries of Mithras.
 The association would have been specifically Ostian: elsewhere Commodus and Hercules are associated.
 The topic deserves further research.

 The initiator of the shrine could have been a baker from the House of the Millstones or the corpus pistorum.
 There is another possibility.
 Although Calpurnius left a highly informative graffito it is not clear why he chose this shrine for his act of devotion, instead of the shrine for the cult of the Emperors in the Barracks of the Fire Brigade.
 He cannot have been a passer-by, because the shrine could only be reached through the bakery.
 The new paintings must of course have been important to him.
 Perhaps the fire-fighter regularly visited the building because it was a fire hazard.
 But the link between the shrine and the vigiles may have been much stronger.
 In the topic about the Fire Brigade I have suggested that the work in the shrine in 214-215 AD was the work of Quintus Silvius Anatellon, beneficiarius of the Prefect of the Vigiles.